Sanctions and reporting of illegal supply of gambling

 Regarding skin betting, the court ruled on 6 February 2018 that websites that use Steam as a login are deemed to be targeting Denmark with their supply.

-Gambling providers who do not have a licence to provide gambling in Denmark are not allowed to advertise their supply of gambling.
-The media, e.g. newspapers, radio and broadcasting networks and magazines may therefore not contain advertisements from gambling providers who do not have a licence.
+Gambling operators who do not have a licence to provide gambling in Denmark are not allowed to advertise their supply of gambling.
+The media, e.g. newspapers, radio and broadcasting networks and magazines may therefore not contain advertisements from gambling operators who do not have a licence.

 Sponsorships are covered by the prohibition of advertising.
-A sponsorship is typically an economic contribution to an activity, event, or the like devised with the intent to promote the sales of the gambling provider’s products.
-The gambling provider often expects a quid pro quo service such as positive coverage, publicity, and the like.
+A sponsorship is typically an economic contribution to an activity, event, or the like devised with the intent to promote the sales of the gambling operator’s products.
+The gambling operator often expects a quid pro quo service such as positive coverage, publicity, and the like.

 It is not allowed to provide pyramid schemes in Denmark.
 This follows from the Act on Gambling section 24.
 The characteristics of pyramid schemes are that: